pknell/gitlab-terraform/blog.md

 ## Getting Started

 You're going to need a GitLab account, and at least two AWS accounts (or three if you want to set up both "staging" and "production").
+To facilitate some of the set-up of the AWS accounts, this article references a couple CloudFormation templates, but provides explanations around how these templates work.

 ### Create New GitLab Project